Fall, Spring, Summer, Academic Year

 • Complete the USAC Online Application.

-Acceptance into the applicant's chosen study abroad program is made by USAC directly via an email to the applicant, which will refer to additional documents posted to a USAC Gateway account that will be created for the participant.
+Acceptance into the applicant's chosen study abroad program is made by USAC directly via an email to the applicant.
+Additional documents will posted to a USAC Gateway account for the participant.

 All students preparing to study abroad should review the following: